anypackage/anypackage/docs/en-US/about_Creating_Package_Providers.md

 | Unregister-PackageSource     | ISetSource        |

 If a `Package` method was successful `WritePackage` must be called with the package details.
-In the event a package is not found by the provider do not throw an exception as `UniversalPackageManager` will write an error.
+In the event a package is not found by the provider do not throw an exception as `AnyPackage` will write an error.

 The package interfaces follow the structure as follows.